 INCENTIVES FOR LONG-TERM PRIVATE SECTOR INVESTMENTS IN ECONOMICALLY DISTRESSED COMMUNITIES

-In response, the U.S. Government has passed the historic Tax Cuts ans Jobs Act which included a powerful new tax incentive - Opportunity Zones- to spur economic development and job creation.
+In response, the U.S. Congress has passed the historic Tax Cuts ans Jobs Act which included a powerful new tax incentive - Opportunity Zones- to spur economic development and job creation.

 Download Our Industry Public Comment

 Enter your email so you can download the public comment on tracking opportunity funds and recomendations for government intervention in opportunity zones.

 Community engagement that equitably integrates private sector opportunity fund investments matter.
 Low-income and undeserved communities have a better opportunity for self sufficiency and resilience when innovation, learning, research and jobs are fostered by investment and business growth.